gildas-lormeau/zip.js/README.md

 const contentStream = new TransformStream();
 // Creates a Promise object resolved to the first entry content returned as text. const contentTextPromise = new Response(contentStream.readable).text();
+// Creates a BlobReader object used to read zipBlob. const zipBlobReader = new BlobReader(zipBlob);

-// Reads zipBlob via a BlobReader object, retrieves metadata (name, dates, etc.) of the first entry,
+// Reads zipBlob via zipBlobReader, retrieves metadata (name, dates, etc.) of the first entry,
-// retrieves its content via contentStream, and closes the reader. const zipReader = new ZipReader(new BlobReader(zipBlob));
+// retrieves its content via contentStream, and closes the reader. const zipReader = new ZipReader(zipBlobReader);
 const firstEntry = (await zipReader.getEntries()).shift();
 await firstEntry.getData(contentStream);
 await zipReader.close();